domme0711/icingaweb2-module-perfdatagraphs/doc/02-Installation.md

 5. (optionally) Grant permissions for the "frontend" and "backend" module for users

-6. (optionally) Configure specific graphs via Icinga2 Custom Variables
+6. (optionally) Configure specific graphs via Icinga 2 Custom Variables